arndt-s/draft-ietf-wimse-s2s-protocol/draft-ietf-schwenkschuster-s2s-jwt-pop.md

 * The WPT signature is valid using the public key from the confirmation claim of the WIT.
 * The `typ` JOSE header parameter of the WPT conveys a media type of `wpt+jwt`.
 * The `aud` claim of the WPT matches the target URI, or an acceptable alias or normalization thereof, of the HTTP request in which the WPT was received, ignoring any query and fragment parts.
-See also (TODO granular-auth) for implementation advice on this verification check.
+See also Section 2.3 "Workload Identifiers and Authentication Granularity" of {{?I-D.ietf-wimse-s2s-protocol}} for implementation advice on this verification check.
 * The `exp` claim is present and conveys a time that has not passed.
 WPTs with an expiration time unreasonably far in the future SHOULD be rejected.